MrMicrowaveOven/AlgorithmsCurriculum/whiteboard-problems.md

   arrange the marbles however you like, but each marble must be in a jar.

-* Problem: You have 2 ropes and a lighter.
+* Problem: You have 2 ropes.
 Each rope takes one hour to burn through.
 However, the ropes burn at varying rate along their lengths - so cutting a rope in half and lighting it up doesn't mean you measure 1/2 an hour.
 How do you determine when 45 minutes have passed?

 ## Hard problems